ipspace/blog/content/posts/2021/01/reviving-old-content-part-3.md

 date: 2021-01-04 08:13:00
 tags: [ BGP, OSPF, IS-IS, MPLS VPN, IP routing, EIGRP ]
 ---
-We had the usual gloomy December weather during the end-of-year holidays, and together with the partial lockdown (with meaningless restrictions and a dozen exceptions only someone in Balkans could dream up) it managed to put me in OCD mood... and so I decided to remove broken links from the old blog posts.
+We had the usual gloomy December weather during the end-of-year holidays, and together with the partial lockdown (with confusing ever-changing rules only someone in Balkans could dream up) it managed to put me in OCD mood... and so I decided to remove broken links from the old blog posts.

 While doing that I figured out how fragile our industry is -- I encountered a graveyard of ideas and products that would make [Google proud](https://killedbygoogle.com/).
 Some of those blog posts were removed, I left others intact because they still have some technical merits, and I made sure to write sarcastic update notices on product-focused ones.
 Consider those comments Easter eggs... now go and find them ;))